-As one of the largest test centers in Qatar, the HBKU Test Center offers several types of international standardized tests, serving more than five thousand students across Qatar and the region.
+As one of the largest test centers in Qatar, the HBKU Test Center offers several types of international standardized tests, serving more than 5000 students across Qatar and the region.

 The HBKU Test Center offers guidance and awareness sessions for students, parents, and school administrators.
 These sessions provide an opportunity to discuss the tests, the importance of testing in relation to university admissions, and the testing registration process.

 Standardized tests are a part of most universities’ admissions processes for all students.
 The best way to succeed is to practice as early and as often as possible.
 College Board has teamed up with Khan Academy to offer free online practice for the new redesigned SAT.
 Please refer to the website www.collegeboard.com for more details.

 Here are the official websites to help you start your preparation:

 Many universities and colleges across the globe have rigorous admissions processes that include standardized testing.
 The following section gives a snapshot of the standardized tests administered by the HBKU Test Center.